 Cream Cheese Icing: In a small bowl, mix cream cheese, powdered sugar, milk and vanilla until smooth.

 Spoon icing over top of the cake, and immediately decorate with sprinkles alternating between colors.

 For the cake design, I have been watching videos to teach me how to work with candy melts so I wanted to try it on this cake.
 It dried quickly, so I had to work at a fast pace.
 It was also stiff when I cut into the cake, but it looks like crazy hair, and I love it!
 First ice the cake, add the sprinkles, then set aside.
 You will need three piping bags and the candy melts in lavender or bright purple, green, and yellow or gold.
 I filled the piping bags half way for each color, and microwaved them one at a time in half power for 30 seconds increments.
 Squeeze bag to distribute heat evenly.
 Snip a corner off the bag and drizzle over the cake.
 As mentioned, it hardens quickly so I suggest only working with one color at a time.
 My cake wasn’t perfect but no one noticed.

 For storage, make sure you cover it completely and it is airtight before refrigeration.
 I think because it’s cream cheese, you don’t want it sitting out overnight.
 If you have to reheat it, microwave it for 30 seconds.
 I loved making this cake and making guests take it home with them.
 Now I can make it throughout the year just for fun.
-ENJOY!
+Please see below for other dishes you can make for your Mardi Gras party – ENJOY!